morganthomas/winning-arguments/winning-arguments.md

 * Every statement is either true or false.
 * What's true is true and what's false is false, independently of what people believe, say, or wish.
 * Truth is something worth pursuing.
-* Truth is the opposite of falsehood.
+* Truth is the opposite of falsehood

 Not everybody agrees with all of these statements.
+Let's examine the ones that are controversial.

+**No statement is both true and false.**

 Opponents of "no statement is both true and false" include **dialetheists**.
 Dialetheism is the view that there are true contradictions, i.e. statements that are both true and false (at exactly the same time, in exactly the same sense).
 Examples of dialetheists include Graham Priest, Jc Beall, and the author.
 It is not a purpose of this text to argue for dialetheism; though the author is a dialetheist, for the purposes of this text the reader will not be discouraged from regarding dialetheists as a strange group of people with a bizarre view that ought to be rejected.